pitchoilcan/Digidrumduino/README.md

   --------------------------------------------------
 #  Arrangement /Deveopment

+  Steeldrum are musical instruments of FIXED or definate pitch.
-  The steeldrum is the only musical instrument that I can think of on which the tones are not arranged in linear oder.
+  They are also the only musical instrument that I can think of on which the tones are not arranged in linear oder.
   TO BE CONTINUED....